rcgray/free-genai-bootcamp-2025/visual-novel/README.md

    ```

 5. Edit the `.env` file to add your OpenAI API key (optional, for dynamic dialog generation).

+6. (Optional) Disable Streamlit telemetry:
+   The application uses Streamlit, which collects anonymous usage statistics by default.
+   A configuration file is included at `.streamlit/config.toml` that disables this behavior.

 ### Running the Application